kaiaie/pixfonts/README.md

 ASCII) range are handled.
 An HTML/ JavaScript test script is included to test the created font.

+## File structure

+The project is laid out as follows:

+- `test`: Contains the test harness
+- `basic`: A basic, no-frills pixel font
+  - `basic/8x8`: The 8x8 size of the font
+    - `basic/8x8/glyphs`: The font files, one for each glyph.
+    - `basic/8x8/by-name`: A symlink to each glyph with a human-readable name.

 ## Prerequisites

 - GNU Make (the Makefile uses the `addprefix` function that not all variants of